Featured Plastic Art Projects

 North Carolina Aquarium at Pine Knoll Shores

 I discovered this piece near the interior entrance of the North Carolina Aquarium at Pine Knoll Shores in Pine Knoll Shores, North Carolina.
 I took my son there on a rainy day while visiting my best friend in North Carolina.
 This representation of a blue marlin made from trash, of course, made me gasp with excitement!
-It was really cool and one of the first pieces like this that I encountered in person!
+It was really cool and one of the first pieces I encountered in person!

 Plastic swordfish at the North Carolina Aquarium at Pine Knoll Shores.